Frequently Asked Questions

 Elephants…strong, dignified, and harmless when calm, but unstoppable when threatened!

 The Republican Party uses the elephant as an official logo and you will find it all over their web site and on plenty of official Republican merchandise, all thanks to Thomas Nast, an American cartoonist with Harper’s Weekly in 1862.
 Nast’s cartoons were very popular and his depiction is still the most widely used version of the holiday icon.
-Nast also drew many political cartoons that harshly criticized the policies of both the Democratic and Republican Party.

 What does GOP stand for?